basecamp/handbook/our-rituals.md

 ## Company Feedback

-We have a desire to always being hearing from our team, both relationally and professionally.
+We have a desire to always hear from our team, both relationally and professionally.
 How this will look is still fluid and will be a work in progress as we grow as a team.
 For now, we're accepting ideas but believe we're small enough being relational should come with ease.